ChrisGamboa/Free99/README.md

 # Free99

 ##FRONTEND
-	- Create components in the frontend/components/ folder, create subfolders for each component
+	- Create components in the frontend/components/ folder

+	- create subfolders for each component

 ##BACKEND